 - Any institution requesting NASA funds through the proposed investigation must be listed on the Proposal Cover Page.
-NASA will not fund institutions that do not appear on the Proposal Cover Page. - Each individual team member named on the proposal's electronic cover page must be individually registered in NSPIRES.
-This applies whether proposals are submitted via NSPIRES or Grants.gov. - Each individual team member named on the proposal's electronic cover page must specify an institutional affiliation.
+NASA will not fund institutions that do not appear on the Proposal Cover Page. - Each individual team member named on the proposal's electronic cover page must be individually registered in NSPIRES or Grants.gov. - Each individual team member named on the proposal's electronic cover page must specify an institutional affiliation.
 The institutional affiliation specified must be the institution through which the team member is participating in the proposed investigation.
 If the individual has multiple affiliations, then this institution may be different from the individual's primary employer or preferred mailing address.